 1. Yoga and Mindfulness

 Yoga and mindfulness can help children with autism regulate their sensory input and improve their emotional well-being.
 Yoga and mindfulness can be practiced at home or in a group setting and can be adapted to fit the child’s needs.
 It can include breathing exercises, stretching, meditation, and relaxation techniques.
+Consider investing in a Yoga ball.

 1. Water Play